Day Admissions FAQs

 Can you tell me the exact catchment area in Harpenden for the school?
 Is there a map?

-There is no "map" of the catchment area of the school: we do not have one.
-After children (in or formerly in) public care, children of staff, siblings and siblings of previous students, places are offered to those applicants living closest to the school who meet the church commitment criterion in the first instance.
+There is no "map" of the school catchment area, there is no fixed catchment.
+After children in (or formerly in) public care, children of staff, siblings and siblings of previous students, places are offered to those applicants living closest to the school who meet the church commitment criterion in the first instance.

-The number of sibling and other “high priority” applicants can vary widely, and this affects how close one might need to live in order to be likely to be offered.
-In the year group which entered in 2017 the number of siblings was very low, at 71.
-This, and other factors such as the size of Year 6 that year, the number opting for independent education, and the number of first place preferences for St George’s, meant that on “Allocation day”, the final place offered went to a family which satisfied the Church criteria who lived 5.5km from the school.
-This was unusually good.
+The number of siblings and other “high priority” applicants can vary widely, and this affects how close one might need to live in order to be likely to be offered a place.
+Numbers are impacted by a.o. year groups with low sibling numbers, the number opting for independent education, and the number of first place preferences for St George’s,

-Subsequently, because of the failure of Katherine Warrington School to open, the Governors agreed to offer as a one off an additional 30 places for 2018 entry.
-This allowed places to be offered to many more Church applicant families,
+A few years ago, in 2018 the Governors agreed to offer, as a one-off, an additional 30 places for entry.
+This allowed places to be offered to many more church applicant families.
+However, this will not be repeated.
+The admission number will be 170 day plus 10 boarder students.

 Do you have to attend church to apply to the school?

-No. St George’s School is a multi-denominational Christian foundation.
-Those families that show they attend church regularly will be able to apply under the Christian commitment criterion which ranks higher than distance alone.
+You don't have to attend church to apply.
+However, St George’s School is a multi-denominational Christian foundation and those families that show they attend church regularly, will be able to apply under the Christian commitment criterion which ranks higher than distance alone.
 The school is generally oversubscribed at this level.

 Do you have to attend a particular school or church to apply to the school?

-To successfully satisfy the church attendance criteria your church must belong to Churches Together in Britain and Ireland (website: www.ctbi.org.uk) or be in association with the Evangelical Alliance (website: www.eauk.org ) but this church can be located anywhere within the UK.
+To successfully satisfy the church attendance criteria, your church must belong to Churches Together in Britain and Ireland (website: www.ctbi.org.uk) or be in association with the Evangelical Alliance (website: www.eauk.org ); this church can be located anywhere within the UK.
 Overseas churches that belong to a Christian denomination as verified by their church leader are also eligible.

 The School does not have feeder schools and therefore the primary school attended by the applicant is not relevant to the application process.